azkaleazkiyae/azkaleazkiyae/README.md

 - 👋 Hi, I’m @azkaleazkiyae
 - 👀 I’m interested in Geospatial Data Engineer into Visualization, deep-downing Deep Learning, and learn-using Machine Learning
 - 🌱 I’m currently learning many new things, this month focus to finish my undergraduate thesis program, QGIS plugin with pyQGIS
 - 💞️ I’m looking to collaborate on you all ?
-Feel free to connect or contact me for anything (s).
+Feel free to connect or contact me for anything (s) related.
 - 📫 @azkaleazkiyae on Twitter and Instagram or Azkal Azkiya on LinkedIn and Instagram